(Continued from Part Three)

 tape delay units for use on the road (to double live

 vocals).
-I moved four of the Phillips PB heads very
+I moved four of the Phillips PB [playback] heads very close together so that one drum strike was repeated

 four times about 10 milliseconds apart, and blended